jrc03c/misc-vue-components/readme.md

 Is emitted when a drag is initiated.
 Is passed a [`DOMRect`](https://developer.mozilla.org/en-US/docs/Web/API/DOMRect) representing the bounding box of the element.

+## `Frame`

+### Props

+#### `is-locked`

+A boolean indicating whether or not the frame is locked against pane resizing.
+In other words, if set to `true`, then the panes within the frame cannot be resized.
+The default is `false`.

+#### `max-size`

+A number indicating the maximum possible pane size along the primary axis (i.e., the maximum width of each pane in the case of horizontal frames and the maximum height of each pane in the case of vertical frames).
+The default is `Infinity`.

+#### `min-size`

+A number indicating the minimum possible pane size along the primary axis (i.e., the minimum width of each pane in the case of horizontal frames and the minimum height of each pane in the case of vertical frames).
+The default is `64`.

+#### `orientation`

+A string representing which way the panes in the frame will be stacked against each other.
+Must be `"horizontal"` or `"vertical"`.
+Horizontal frames will contain panes sitting side-by-side.
+Vertical frames will contain panes sitting on top of one another.

+### Events

-#### `"drag"`
+#### `"resize"`

-Is emitted when the element is dragged.
-(Note: Movement must occur for this event to be emitted; i.e., it is not emitted while the element is stationary, even if the user has already initiated a drag.)
-Is passed a [`DOMRect`](https://developer.mozilla.org/en-US/docs/Web/API/DOMRect) representing the bounding box of the element.
+Is emitted when a pane is resized.
+(Note: Size change must occur for this event to be emitted; i.e., it is not emitted while a pane is not changing size, even if the user has already initiated the resizing process.)
+Is passed an array containing the two panes (as `HTMLElement` instances) being resized.

+#### `"resize-end"`

+Is emitted when the user stops resizing the pane.
+(Is emitted when the user releases their mouse button or lifts their touch from the screen, not merely when the mouse or touch is stationary while in the process of resizing.)
+Is passed an array containing the two panes (as `HTMLElement` instances) that were being resized.

+#### `"resize-start"`

+Is emitted when pane resizing is initiated.
+Is passed an array containing the two panes (as `HTMLElement` instances) being resized.

 ## `Resizeable`